Installer

 - The national grid, managed by Swissgrid.

-- Federal transport fees:
+- Federal transport levies:

 - Winter electricity reserve: this tax, also subject to VAT, is 0.41 ct./kWh.
-This funding comes from the Ordinance of January 25, 2023, on the establishment of a winter electricity reserve.
+This funding comes from the Ordinance of 25 January 2023 on the establishment of a winter electricity reserve.

 - System services: Services billed by Swissgrid to maintain the balance and stability of the electricity grid.
 This service is 0.27 ct./kWh in 2026.